metaclass-nl/tutorial-api-platform/README.md

 In addition to this tutorial an [extended client generator for react and next.js](https://github.com/metaclass-nl/client-generator) is available that puts what you have learnt into use for scaffolding your own application.

-As of api-platform version 2.6 the standard distribution contains a nextJS client instead of the react client.
+As of api-platform version 2.6 the standard distribution contains a next.js client instead of the react client.
 This tutorial has next.js branches and an extended client generator for the first 4 chapters only.
-The angular.io branches are still under development and currently only contain code and no instructions.

 Required knowledge
 ------------------